Introduction

 Calculating Passive Activity Losses: Methods and Considerations

 Figuring out non-operational financial deficits is pretty straightforward!
 You just need to subtract your total non-operational expenses from your total non-operational earnings.
 This calculation is key for determining how much you can deduct on your tax returns.
 As a small business owner, it’s wise to think about things like depreciation, interest expenses, and other deductions that the IRS allows.
-This way, you can and avoid any surprises come tax season.
+This way, you can maximize your deductions and avoid any surprises come tax season.

 Passive Activity Loss Limitations: What Small Business Owners Need to Know